 Finding the Perfect Gift

-Plus, at the end of the day, any gift is still a gift!
-And keep in mind that you don’t have to buy a gift every time you go away — in fact, if you only get them occasionally, it will make the gift even more special!
+And remember that you don’t have to buy a gift every time you go away — if you only get them occasionally, it will make the gift even more special!

-For more tips about traveling as a parent, be sure to check out the travel section of our blog.
-Bon voyage!
+For more tips about traveling as a parent, check out our blog’s travel section.
+Bon, voyage!